 PSL may be taken in minimum increments of two hours.
 Employee must provide reasonable advance notification, orally or in writing, of the need to use PSL, if foreseeable.
 If the need to use PSL is not foreseeable, Employee must provide notice as soon as practicable.

-d.
+e.
 Holidays

 The following are scheduled paid holidays during which no services will ordinarily be required of employees.
 Employee will be paid per diem whether service is rendered on any of these days or not.